-Rick Mercer, Canada's top political satirist, returns Fall 2015 with season 13 of the RICK MERCER REPORT.
-Rick's weekly helping of topical satire, funny takes on the week's top stories and Canada wide adventures and made this show an audience favourite.
+Rick Mercer, Canada's top political satirist, returns to CBC Television October 6, 2015 for season 13 of the RICK MERCER REPORT.
+Rick's weekly helping of topical satire, funny takes on the week's top stories and Canada wide adventures make this show an audience favourite.

 In October 2013 he received the prestigious Woodrow Wilson Center Award for Public Service.
 In February 2014, he was given the Comedy Icon Lifetime Achievement Award at Ottawa's Cracking Up the Capital Comedy Festival.
 Also in 2014 Rick received The Rick Hansen Award of Excellence given by The March of Dimes for his work benefiting the cause of people with physical disabilities.